Bidean nam Bian & Stob Coire

 The image right is from the A82 road looking

-at the east side of the Bidean nam Bian range.
+at the east side of the Bidean nam Bian range,

-down and round the corner.
+the corner.

 Click On Map for area Attractions